MorvanZhou/mevo/README.md

 ```

 Note that the parallel code must be run under `if __name__ == "__main__"：` scope,
-otherwise a python multiprocessing err will occur.
+otherwise a python multiprocessing error will occur.

 # Install